 STATUS: OPEN.
-The Airport reached out to the FAA Runway Safety office in March 2022 for assistance with developing a "From the Flight Deck" video similar to those created for Prescott, Flagstaff, Phoenix Deer Valley, Mesa-Falcon Field, and other airports.
+The Airport reached out to the FAA Runway Safety office in March 2022 for assistance with developing a ["From the Flight Deck"](#) video similar to those created for Prescott, Flagstaff, Phoenix Deer Valley, Mesa-Falcon Field, and other airports.
 FAA only creates these videos for airports with air traffic control towers (which Cottonwood does not have); however, FAA suggested contacting the Aviation Safety Group of Arizona (ASAG) who are creating similar videos for non-towered airports in Arizona.
-ASAG has completed safety videos for Marana and Sedona.
-ASAG moved up the start date for Cottonwood with work commencing on May 20.
+ASAG has completed safety videos for [Marana](#) and [Sedona](#).
+ASAG commenced work on the Cottonwood video on May 20.
 This video will incorporate both noise abatement and safety items.
+The Airport Manager has reviewed and commented on the first draft of the video's written narrative.

-- f.
+f.
 There are two remaining residential properties located north of the airport which are not compatible due to the proximity to the airport.
 Work with these owners to either dedicate an aviation easement and/or rezone to an appropriate zoning.

-STATUS: OPEN.
+STATUS: CLOSED.
 Neither property currently has a physical address assigned to it at this time.
 The Airport is working with Community Development to re-zone the properties from R-2 (residential) to I-1 (industrial) and complete an aviation easement for each parcel with each owner.
 Letters were mailed April 25, 2022 to the property owners to start discussion of re-zoning the parcels.
-The Airport has received a response back from the owner of the northern parcel and we will enter into further discussions with the land owner.
-The other parcel has not yet responded to the Airports letter.
+The Airport received a response from the owner of the northern parcel and will enter into further discussions.
+The other parcel owner has asked if the City will compensate them for changing the zoning designation; this is not being pursued by the City at this time.